romanpeters/advent-of-code-2022/README.md

 # Advent of Code

 Solutions to the puzzles from [Advent of Code](https://adventofcode.com/).

-## Getting started
-Change directory to one of the puzzle directories and run `swift main.swift`
+Not optimized for performance or readability.